-- In SEQ GP Button [21] the application can branch to 3 different places. - If Menu mode is active (the menu button is pressed) than the app branches to SEQ\GP\Mode4\Button [240]
+- Once a DIN event has been determined to have come from one of the two SR's assigned to be the GP buttons SEQ_GP_Button [21] is called. - In SEQ_GP_Button [21] the application can branch to 3 different places. - If Menu mode is active (the menu button is pressed) than the app branches to SEQ_GP_Mode4_Button [240]

 This is done using one of TK's macros: "BIFSET" which checks if a specified bit in a specified register is set and then branches to a specified function if it is.
-The register is SEQ\MODEO, the bit for Menu mode is SEQ\MODEO\MENU.
-The line of code: BIFSET\SEQ\MODEO, SEQ\MODEO\MENU, BANKED, rgoto SEQ\GP\Mode4\Button.
+The register is SEQ_MODE0, the bit for Menu mode is SEQ_MODE0_MENU.
+The line of code: BIFSET SEQ_MODE0, SEQ_MODE0_MENU, BANKED, rgoto SEQ_GP_Mode4_Button.
 The functionality we want to add is very similar to the Menu shortcut mode, but lets not jump there just yet, there is more to learn right here.

-- SEQ\GP\Button then checks to see if a "callback hook" has been installed.
-I am not 100% clear on the function of the callback hook, but if it is not installed the application will end up branching to either Step edit mode or song mode. - If the hook has been installed than the application branches to CS MENU ExecMenuGPCallbackHook [502] - Once the application has branched to this point the program flow becomes harder to read, so we are going to start with a higher level analysis of how the menus are mapped and how parameters are accessed, edited and stored. - Those who have worked with modern GUI programming are probably familiar with the event driven model for creating an interface.
+- SEQ_GP_Button then checks to see if a "callback hook" has been installed.
+I am not 100% clear on the function of the callback hook, when and why it is installed, but if it is not installed the application will end up branching to either Step edit mode or song mode. - If the hook has been installed than the application branches to CS_MENU_ExecMenuGPCallbackHook [502] - Once the application has branched to this point the program flow becomes harder to read, so we are going to start with a higher level analysis of how the menus are mapped and how parameters are accessed, edited and stored. - Those who have worked with modern GUI programming are probably familiar with the event driven model for creating an interface.
 At this point it is unclear to what extent the SEQ's menu's can be considered event driven, but it is probably best not to try squeezing them into that mold as there are some important differences. - The menus are implemented through a table of function pointers that are retrived through an index which is determined by the context of the mode and GP button number.
-You can see the menu tables in cs\menu\tables.inc
+You can see the menu tables in cs_menu_tables.inc

 Spend some time reading that file until you get a grasp of it's premise.
 Menus are created and navigated by indexing through a matrix of function pointers.
-Take note of some parameters from cs\menu.inc:
+Take note of some parameters from cs_menu.inc: